Friday, March 25, 2022

 1. Find the right tone

 If you must talk in noisy conditions, our advice is to get as close to the person you are talking to as possible, preferably facing them; if you have to catch the attention of more individuals, you can always use amplification tools to make yourself heard or even clap your hands.
-Conversely, if you find yourself in a situation where you have to convey a message in a silent way, try to use a confidential tone, similar to the voice you would use to a sleeping baby.
+Conversely, if you find yourself in a situation where you have to convey a message silently, try to use a confidential tone, similar to the voice you would use for a sleeping baby.

 2. Make sure you drink enough water

-The Institute of Medicine came to the conclusion that the appropriate daily amount of water for women is 2.2 liters and approximately 3 liters for men.
+The Institute of Medicine concluded that the appropriate daily amount of water for women is 2.2 litres and approximately 3 litres for men.
 Try to include this quantity of liquids in your daily routine, but leave out coffee, tea, alcohol or fizzy drinks.
 Most of these drinks contain caffeine, which may lead to dehydration and drying out your vocal cords.

 3. Abstain from clearing your throat

 Even if it doesn’t feel like a bad habit, the constant clearing of your throat is extremely traumatic to the vocal cords.
 Excessive throat clearing leads to great wear and tear and puts additional strain on the vocal cords, as they are ‘bashed’ together during this action.
 Even more, this habit can produce excessive mucous and the result will only be a further need to clear your throat.

 When you do feel the need to clear your throat, try to swallow in a slow rhythm, have a sip of water or silently clear your throat without letting your cords touch - your doctor should be able to show you how to do that.
 You may have to repeat the steps until that feeling of wanting to clear your throat has disappeared.